AVSystem/developer-zone/docs/Coiote_IoT_DM/firmware_update.md

 ## Troubleshooting

-### Firmware Update only works over CoAP, not over coaps_uri
+### Firmware Update only works over CoAP, not over coaps

-For the firmware update over coaps_uri transfer to work, the LwM2M Client shall use the same security credentials (i.e. PSK or certificates) as those used for the management interface.
+For the firmware update over coaps transfer to work, the LwM2M Client shall use the same security credentials (i.e. PSK or certificates) as those used for the management interface.
 This is the default behavior of the Anjay client, but you might need to configure it explicitly when using other LwM2M Client implementations.

 !!! info "Zephyr LwM2M Client configuration instruction"